-RVI ageing degradation and in the effectiveness of the ageing management programme.
-The main features of an RVI ageing management programme, including the role and interfaces of relevant programmes and activities in the ageing management process, are shown in Fig. 7 and discussed in Section 8.1 below.
+RVIs ageing management programmes coordinate programmes and activities contributing to the above ageing management tasks in order to detect and mitigate ageing degradation before RVIs safety margins are compromised.
+These programmes reflect the level of understanding of the RVIs ageing, the available technology, the regulatory licensing requirements, and the plant life management consideration/objectives.
+Timely feedback of experience is essential in order to provide ongoing improvements in the understanding of the RVIs ageing degradation and in the effectiveness of the ageing management programme.
+The main features of RVIs ageing management programmes, including the role and interface of relevant programmes and activities in the ageing management process, are shown in Fig. 9 and discussed in Section 8.1 below.
 Application guidance is provided in Section 8.2.
-National and international R&D programmes in support of RVI ageing management are outlined in Section 8.3.
+National and international R&D programmes in support of the RVIs ageing management are outlined in Section 8.3.